watson-developer-cloud/assistant-web-chat-service-desk-starter/src/genesys/webChat/README.md

     1. From the `src/genesys/webChat/server` directory, run `npm install`.

-    1. From the `src/genesys/webChat/server` directory, run `npm start`.
+    1. From the `src/genesys/webChat/server` directory, run `npm run start:dev`.
 This starts a server on port 3000 on your local machine.

     1. Your end users must be able to access the server from their browsers.
 If you do not have your own hosted environment, and you wish to expose your local development for testing, consider using a service such as [ngrok](https://ngrok.com/) to create a public URL: